mmmorris1975/aws-runas/docs/metadata_credentials.md

 level access to run, and should be compatible with most AWS SDK libraries available since 2019.

 The EC2 metadata service supports access via the IMDS v1 and v2 APIs.
-The v2 API implementation does not implement the full security measures as the actual AWS interface, merely enough to satisfy the requests so credentials can be returned.
+The v2 API implementation does not implement the full security measures like the actual AWS interface, merely enough to satisfy the requests so credentials can be returned.

 More information on the AWS EC2 instance metadata service can be found in their [documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#instance-metadata-security-credentials)